howardginsburg/Cosmos-Task-Demo/readme.md

 # Overview
 This demo is setup to show how to leverage Azure Functions with the Azure Cosmos DB v3 SDK to demonstrate creating and managing documents using a serverless pattern as well as how to leverage materialized views for speed and performance in the Cosmos DB platform.
+There is also a [v2 SDK version](/v2) that illustrates the differences

 # Scenario Summary